Monday, December 30, 2013

 "She wept easily.
 This did not mean that she felt things more deeply than other did.
 It certainly did not mean that she was fragile or sentimental . . .
 When she was four . . . she had sobbed over Heidi and Bambi and the Babes in the Woods.
 Which they read to her dozens of times.
 As if there were any other point to those stories after all but to elicit childish grief"

-(14 - 14).
+(14 - 15).

 Childish grief.
 Childish worry.
 I think I know exactly how Glory felt.
 Though, I did not have a picture book of "Babes in the Woods," the images evoked by my grandmother's singing were vivid and sorrowful.
 The deserted children, covered over with strawberry leaves, were merged in my storybook universe with Hansel and Gretel, searching in vain for the bread crumbs, and Little Red Riding Hood, alone and worried in the forest.
 The poor little things!
 And as Robinson mentions in this same passage, somehow "Now I Lay Me Down to Sleep" was mixed in there too.
+(But not Robin Hood; that came later with the Christmas pantomime.)

 There are a lot of other things to like about Home, but that's enough for now.